xwmario/Warez/README.md

 - [The Eye](https://discordapp.com/invite/py3kX3Z) Official Discord server for the-eye.eu
 - [PlayStation Homebrew](https://discord.gg/JJnvEN8) Home of /r/ps3homebrew and /r/ps4homebrew.
 - [The Ratio](https://discord.gg/qkRCehC) A community of seedbox enthusiasts.
 Buying advice, application setup, and automation help.
-- [Snahp.it](https://discord.gg/ypyKZCj) Official Discord server for snahp.it.
+- Snahp.it Official Discord server for snahp.it. (link?)
 - [WarezNX](https://discord.gg/d6xxuPq) Nintendo Switch Warez community server.
 - [APK'S 2 Day](https://discord.gg/2qWqzN8) This is a discord server that acts as a hub for numerous streaming apps.
 - [legal acquisition club](https://discordapp.com/invite/UmWJVvH) A piracy server to discuss and share movies, tv and apps.